Julie-M-Zhu/foofactors/materials/materials/assignments/milestone1.md

 ### 3. Create project structure for the Python project
 rubric={mechanics:40}

-1. Create [project structure for python project](https://py-pkgs.org/03-how-to-package-a-python) and push it as a public repository in the [UBC-MDS organization](https://github.com/UBC-MDS/) on Github.com.
+1. Create [project structure for the python package](https://py-pkgs.org/03-how-to-package-a-python) and push it as a public repository in the [UBC-MDS organization](https://github.com/UBC-MDS/) on Github.com.
 There is a quickstart guide for setting up the structure for python project, you can find it [here](https://github.com/UBC-MDS/cookiecutter-ubc-mds#quickstart). **This time when you are prompted as whether to include GitHub Actions, say yes!
 In particular, choose option 3 (build + deploy).**

-1. The name of the repositories should be relevant to the package/project topics.
+1. The name of the repository should be relevant to the package/project topics.

 1. During project creation, you will be prompted to pick a license and for now choose the MIT license.
 You may change it later when you learn more about licenses.